Staking is like a highly risky version of bank accounts. So here’s a list of some of the best crypto staking platforms to do it right.

 Simply put, masternodes have a greater stake, do slightly different things, and earn higher rewards than a regular node in a specific blockchain network.

 As of this writing, the rewards you get are the collective sums from the regular and masternode staking.
-But MyContainer's FAQ section promises to display segregation in future updates.
+But MyCointainer’s FAQ section promises to display segregation in future updates.

-Unlike most crypto platforms, MyContainer is regulated by the regional Financial Intelligence Unit (FIU).
+Unlike most crypto platforms, MyCointainer is regulated by the regional Financial Intelligence Unit (FIU).

-Besides, you can set up a personal wallet and stake it through MyContainer.
+Besides, you can set up a personal wallet and stake it through MyCointainer.
 This means making use of your own private keys, which is arguably safer than regular staking.
-This is slightly more technical, but MyContainer has detailed guides to take you through.
+This is slightly more technical, but MyCointainer has detailed guides to take you through.

 Adding in the transparency, they clearly state the fee associated with the staking of particular coins.
-And yes, MyContainer lets you earn compound interest on the rewards to maximize profits.
+And yes, MyCointainer lets you earn compound interest on the rewards to maximize profits.

 Stake.Fish is a completely non-custodial staking service.
 They run public validator nodes on many crypto networks with detailed video guides for delegation.